 7 Using technology

-It is safer for homeworkers' to save their output directly onto the employer's systems, rather than locally-sited equipment.
-This reduces the security risk of data lost in transit and limits the employer's exposure to the provisions of the Data Protection Act.
+It is safer for homeworkers’ to save their work directly onto the employer’s systems, rather than their own equipment.
+This reduces the risk of a data security breach and limits the employer’s exposure to the provisions of the Data Protection Act.

-7.1 Homeworkers can access any information that you keep online.
+7.1 Homeworkers can access any information that you keep on your VPN or online.

-- Your site can be accessed anywhere by any computer with web browser software.
+- It can be accessed anywhere by any computer with internet access.

 7.2 You can enable homeworkers to connect to your existing computer network by creating a secure VPN.

 - There is a danger of people gaining unauthorised access to your systems.
-Where confidentiality is essential, issue "work only" computers protected with passwords, firewalls and anti-virus software.
+Where confidentiality is essential, your computers should be protected with passwords, firewalls and anti-virus software.
 All data and files should be saved to your intranet where it can be backed up and protected.